Lower your payments without sacrificing spending flexibility.

 A 25-year mortgage might not sound like a big difference compared to a 30-year term.
 But those five years can help lower your total paid interest and let you own your home faster.

-How does a 25-year mortgage compare with 30-year mortgage?
+How does a 25-year mortgage compare to 30-year mortgages?

 With both 25- and 30-year mortgages, you can keep your monthly payments down and pay more interest for the life of your loan.
 Depending on your APR, you can end up paying close to your initial principal in interest alone — though still lower than a 30-year term.
 However, by shortening your term by only five years, you’ll pay a bit more monthly, but you can save big in the long run.